NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 _Analysis 1B_

 This analysis involves a slightly more complex model than 1A.
-My explicit prediction only involves the BMIS measurement, but I believe that we will want to explore how scores on emotion regulation and state/trait anxiety measures might impact the model.
+My explicit prediction only involves the BMIS measurement, but I believe that we may want to explore how scores on emotion regulation and state/trait anxiety measures might impact the model.

 _Poster: Cognitive Science Society_